xenharmonic-devs/sonic-weave/BUILTIN.md

 `interval`

 ### arrayReduce
-Reduce the given/current scale to a single value by `reducer` riff.
+Reduce the given/current scale to a single value by the `reducer` riff which takes an accumulator, the current value, the current index and the array as arguments.
 #### Parameters:

 `reducer`, `initialValue`, `array`